Rick Zbur: Personal life

 Zbur grew up on a farm in the Rio Grande Valley of rural New Mexico with his mother, Erlinda Chavez Zbur.
 He currently lives in Los Angeles.
 Zbur has distant Sephardi Jewish ancestry.

 Career

 Zbur giving a speech in 2016.

 Zbur practiced environmental law for about three decades before retiring from Latham & Watkins in 2014.
 In 1996, Zbur ran for the United States House of Representatives in California's then Long Beach-based 38th congressional district against moderate GOP incumbent Steve Horn.
 Zbur has also been a chair of the California League of Conservation Voters board of directors from 2011 to 2017.
-Since 2014, Zbur has led Equality California, the largest LGBT civil rights organization in California.
+Zbur led Equality California, the largest LGBT civil rights organization in California. from 2014 to 2021.

 Activism

 LGBT rights

-Zbur is gay and has been a vocal leader in the LGBT civil rights movement for nearly four decades.
-In 2014, Zbur became the executive director of Equality California, the largest LGBT civil rights organization in California.
+Zbur is openly gay and has been a vocal leader in the LGBT civil rights movement for nearly four decades.
+In 2014, Zbur became the executive director of Equality California, the largest LGBT civil rights organization in California., a role he left in 2021.